Mollification of the Fourth Moment of Dirichlet L-functions

-We insert now the factorization \eqref{PolarPartDirichletSerie1} in \eqref{DefinitionM(i,q)} and apply the operator $\partial^i_{s=0}$.
+The function $\mathscr{F}$ is therefore holomorphic in the domain We insert now the factorization \eqref{PolarPartDirichletSerie1} in \eqref{DefinitionM(i,q)} and apply the operator $\partial^i_{s=0}$.
 In this linear combination, we again retain only the terms where $\mathscr{F}$ still not derived since the others will also not contribute in the the formula of Theorem \ref{SecondTheorem}.
 This is of course not obvious right now, but it is enough to convince yourself to apply exactly the same calculations that follow from now on, but with $j_s+j_1+...+j_4<4$ and with at least one derivative of $\mathscr{F}$ at $s=0$ in expressions \eqref{RedefinitionM4}, \eqref{DefinitionM4(j1,...,j4,F)} below.
 It follows that \eqref{M4(q)FirstDecomposition} can be written in the form

 where

 and

 By $(\ast)$ under the integrals, we mean that $1+z_i\in\Omega$ with $\Re e (z_i)>0$ and furthermore, we want that the real parts sufficiently small so that all future manipulations are justified, for example $1+z_1+...+z_4$ also belongs to $\Omega$.